-So what do you want your Wedding soundtrack to be about?
+So what do you want your Musical Love Story to be about?
 The options are limited only by your imagination!
 It could be about a character, a place or a time in history.

 It could also be about a favorite movie, or book, or saying, or color or anything else you are interested in as a couple.